elGiordano/Entreprise-Security-Compliance/monitoring/splunk/administration/UseCase/Iteration-04c.md

 ---
 ---

-Here's a comprehensive **SOX-compliant field filtering and auditing implementation** for your Splunk financial data controls:
+ **SOX-compliant field filtering and auditing implementation** for our Splunk financial data controls:

 ---